NIEM/movement-backend/README.md

-NIEM - WIST: Backend
+NIEM - Movement: Backend
 ====================

-The other repositories include the [WIST - Webapp](https://github.com/NIEMconnects/wist-frontend) and the [WIST - Solr](https://github.com/NIEMconnects/wist-solr).
+The other repositories include the [Movement - Webapp](https://github.com/NIEMconnects/movement-frontend) and the [Movement - Solr](https://github.com/NIEMconnects/movement-solr).

 # Running the App with Docker

 The backend can be run via Docker.
-To run the node app locally with Docker, first make sure you have installed and setup the NIEM WIST Docker config:
+To run the node app locally with Docker, first make sure you have installed and setup the NIEM Movement Docker config:
 ```
 docker network create niem-network
 docker run -dti -p 27017:27017 --name wist-mongo --net niem-network